-My biggest advice here is to NOT buy lightweight foam tiles.
+The biggest advice here is to avoid lightweight foam tiles.
 These are cheap, but they’re not effective.
 They offer no real protection and they’ll slide all over the place.
 They also don’t provide a solid foundation to stand on; they’re foam, so they will compress under load.

-Instead, you should buy thick rubber mats.
-I recommend buying horse stall mats, which are 4 ft x 6 ft and ¾” thick.
-You can get stall mats at your local feed store or farm store (e.g. Tractor Supply Co.) for about $40-50 per mat.
-Local pickup means no shipping costs!
+Instead, look for thick rubber mats.
+It may be a little unorthodox, horse stall mats, which are 4 ft x 6 ft and ¾” thick, work great.
+You can get stall mats at your local feed store or farm store (e.g. Tractor Supply Co.)

 Get enough mats to cover your equipment area as well as any extra space that you’ll be exercising on.
 You may need to cut some of the rubber mats to fit your space tightly, so pick up a utility knife if you don’t have one already.